 The D1 -U-space Evaluation deliverable (further refer to Appendix C: D1 - U-space evaluation) assesses the impact of U-space services on military missions and operations.
-This report is a living document and it will be annually updated with the new U-space developments and implementations.
+This report is a living document and it is regularly updated with the new U-space developments and implementation.